 It’s normally recommended that you use a wheel block in conjunction with a turbo trainer to raise the front of the bike up to its normal height.

 Smart trainers have become increasingly affordable in recent years.
 Simon Bromley / Immediate Media

 The term ‘smart trainer’ refers to a turbo trainer that can interact with software such as Zwift and TrainerRoad.
 This software can control the resistance of the trainer, allowing you to recreate rides and race others from the (dis)comfort of your home.

 Most smart trainers work with both ANT+ and Bluetooth protocols.
 ANT+ is the most commonly used wireless protocol for fitness products such as heart-rate monitors and power meters.
 Bluetooth should be familiar if you use smartphones, tablets and computers.

-Besides automatic resistance control, smart trainers also include power meters, allowing you work out exactly how hard you’re riding.
+Besides automatic resistance control, smart trainers also include a power meter, allowing you to work out exactly how hard you’re riding.

 Exercise bike/static trainer

-The Wattbike is the best known static trainer Reuben Bakker-Dyos / Immediate Media
+Wattbike is one of the better-known static trainer brands on the market.
+Reuben Bakker-Dyos / Immediate Media

-Modern static trainers are nothing like the contraptions — it would be a push to call them a bike — of old that you might have come across in a skip or at the back of a thrift shop.
+Modern static trainers are nothing like the contraptions – it would be a push to call them bikes – of old that you might have come across in a skip or at the back of a thrift shop.

-The Wattbike, and the recently announced Wattbike Atom, is the best known option and offers a far more stable and faff-free indoor training experience than any turbo trainer or rollers.
+A static trainer offers a far more stable and hassle-free indoor training experience than any turbo trainer or rollers.